 In my previous role, AI was a board-level priority and received top-down support.
 It wasn’t a matter of competing with other initiatives; AI was an added investment, and other projects continued as planned.
 This approach helped eliminate many of the typical budget and resource conflicts.
 In my current role, I’m starting from scratch, there’s no AI or good data infrastructure yet.
 Previously, collaboration between IT and business was enabled by board support, allowing us to focus on solutions and data integration without significant internal conflict.

-VP of IT in Services (non-Government)4 days ago
+VP of IT in Services (non-Government)2 months ago

 When we created our AI committee, our director of data and insights led it, which reduced her capacity to lead other insights projects.
 This resulted in some immediate priorities taking a hit, but it also led to valuable projects in data governance and security.
 While some initiatives were delayed, we’re now better positioned with foundational pieces in place, and I believe the long-term benefits outweigh the short-term productivity loss.